024 7668 6690

 5 red apples

 So, while it is certainly wise to cut back on those sugary snacks and to watch out for food and drinks that can stain teeth there is some positive news.
-Here are some foods that you can tuck into and know you are doing your dental health some good into the bargain:
+Here are some foods that you can tuck into and know you are supporting your oral health.

 Apples - good food for your teeth